georgiangelov2000/Udemy-Course-Node-Express-Mongo-Heroku/README.md

 # Udemy-Course-Node-Express-Mongo-Heroku
-Udemy Course Node.js, Express, MongoDB Bootcamp 2021 Във този курс са засегнати базови концепции във разработването на Server Side Application със Node,express и база данни MongoDB.
+## Udemy Course Node.js, Express, MongoDB Bootcamp 2021
-Проекти изградени на node/express пълно манипулиране на елементи,работа със база данни Crud операции,автентикация и други...
+## Enter this course with a basic concept for developing a server application with Node, express and MongoDB database.
+Designed built-in node / express full element manipulation, database operation Crud operations, authentication and more ...